-&quot;Allowed" mode will refuse access to all IP addresses except the ones listed below.
+"Allowed" mode will refuse access to all IP addresses except the ones listed below.
+"Blocked" mode will accept all incoming access except the IP addresses listed below.

 Using Netmask (Subnet Mask) allows you to set filtering for a whole range of IP address at once, without the need to enter all of them individually.
-If you are not sure about the function of Netmask, then you should use 255.255.255.255, and it will affect only a single IP address per line of entry, or use 255.255.255.0 to use the same setting for all IP addresses starting with the same three numbers. .
+If you are not sure about the function of Netmask, then you should use 255.255.255.255, and it will affect only a single IP address per line of entry, or use 255.255.255.0 to use the same setting for all IP addresses starting with the same three numbers.